A home that contains the world

-SINGAPORE - When energy trader and interiors influencer Vivienne Shen and her Dutch husband went house-hunting in Singapore, they fell in love with a Joo Chiat conservation shophouse the moment they set foot in it.
+When energy trader and interiors influencer Vivienne Shen and her Dutch husband went house-hunting in Singapore, they fell in love with a Joo Chiat conservation shophouse when they set foot in it.

+"We have always loved shophouses in Singapore.
+Each is unique and carries a piece of the country's history and cultural heritage.

 She grew up in China, married a European, has travelled widely and lived in Singapore for 16 years, and her taste in interiors has evolved over the years.